fevinta/investment-funds-app/README.md

 ### 1. List Funds

 #### Description

-Retrieves a list of funds based on specified query parameters.
+Retrieves a paginated list of funds based on specified query parameters.

 #### Request

 - **Method:** `GET`
 - **Path:** `/api/funds`
 - **Query String Parameters:**
     - `name` (optional): Filter by the name of the fund.
     - `start_year` (optional): Filter by the start year of the fund.
-    - `company` (optional): Filter by the company name of the fund.
+    - `company` (optional): Filter by the manager company name.
     - `page` (optional): Specify the page number for pagination.

 #### Example Request

 GET `/api/funds?name=Alpha&start_year=2020&page=2`

 #### Example Response

 ```json
 {
     "current_page": 1,